ballerina-platform/ballerina-lang/docs/tutorials/first-program.md

 Now, let's set the base path for this service.
 This will be the context portion of the URL that clients will use to send requests to this service.

 1. In the upper right corner of the **service** box (not the resource box this time), click the Annotations (`@`) icon.
-1. Make sure BasePath is selected in the list, type `/myecho` in the text box, and then press Enter or click the + symbol to its right.
+1. Make sure `http:BasePath` is selected in the list, type `/myecho` in the text box, and then press Enter or click the + symbol to its right.

 The base path is now set, so that when you deploy this service, clients will be able to send requests to it using the URL http://localhost:9090/myecho.